open-contracting/standard-development-handbook/docs/standard/terminology.md

 The proofreader may be a language owner, but not necessarily.

+## Process

+### 1. Proposal, review, inclusion

 When new content is added to the documentation and new concepts are introduced in the standard, new terms may need to be translated.

 **Reminder:** a term is a word or group of words that must be used and translated consistently to ensure a good understanding and usage of the content.
-Synonyms of terms must consequently be banned.
+Synonyms of terms should consequently be avoided.
 Expressions that are not terms are called *generic* expressions.

 | #   | Step name   | Description                                                                                                                 | Tool               |
 | --- | ----------- | --------------------------------------------------------------------------------------------------------------------------- | ------------------ |